-- Facilitating the supply of serviced land at affordable prices in suitable locations - Expanding and improving infrastructure facilities and services - Using research findings as well as innovative but cheap conventional building materials and technologies to improve production of housing units. - Harmonizing the Banking Act, the Building Society Act, the Insurance Act and the various Acts that have so far proved to be a hindrance to the sourcing of housing finance. - Generally easing the path of funds from the private investor/government to the development project. - Issuing workable guidelines on Estate Management and maintenance.
+- Facilitating the supply of serviced land at affordable prices in suitable locations - Expanding and improving infrastructure facilities and services e.g. the current construction of the Southern by-pass and expansion of Mombasa road (underway) - Using research findings as well as innovative but cheap conventional building materials and technologies to improve production of housing units. - Harmonizing the Banking Act, the Building Society Act, the Insurance Act and the various Acts that have so far proved to be a hindrance to the sourcing of housing finance. - Generally easing the path of funds from the private investor/government to the development project. - Issuing workable guidelines on Estate Management and maintenance.